SAP-samples/partner-reference-application/Tutorials/44b-Multi-Tenancy-Features-Print.md

 The next sections describe how the components are used and configured.

+To explore this feature with the Poetry Slam Manager, you have two options:

+1. Clone the repository of the Partner Reference Application.
+Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step by step.

+2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the feature is already included.

+The following describes how to enhance the **main-multi-tenant** branch (option 1).

 ## Enabling Printing in the Poetry Slams Application

 1. As you will print the guest list which you created based on chapter [Manage Forms](./44a-Multi-Tenancy-Features-Forms.md) follow all enablement steps described there first.